AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 1. Click **Save**.

-    You now have created a data element in your schema for the `signOut` event from Adobe Commerce.
-Also, you have created a rule with a specific action that should occur when that event is fired from the Adobe Commerce storefront.
+    You created a data element in your schema for the `signOut` event from Adobe Commerce.
+Also, you created a rule with a specific action that should occur when that event is fired from the Adobe Commerce storefront.

 Repeat the above steps in tags for each of the Adobe Commerce events described below.